See also Further Information.

 - An understanding of the Welfare Interview, Statement of Evidence Form;

 - The purpose of the asylum case review;

 - The importance of the substantive asylum interview;

 - The different possible outcomes of a child's asylum claim and how that impacts on pathway planning.

 Social workers should consider all unaccompanied migrant children as potential victims of modern slavery in the first instance until this possibility is either confirmed or discounted and they should also have an understanding of the trafficking referral process.
-For further information on the indicators of Modern Slavery and Trafficking - see Leicester City, Leicestershire and Rutland Local Safeguarding Children Boards Procedures Manual, Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation Procedure.
+For further information on the indicators of Modern Slavery and Trafficking - see Leicester City, Leicestershire and Rutland Local Safeguarding Children Partnerships Procedures Manual, Child Exploitation, CSE and Contextual Safeguarding Procedure.

 The social worker must ensure that all unaccompanied children have access to specialist asylum and/or immigration legal advice and representation in their assessment so as to ensure the child can fully present their case for asylum or leave to remain.